California Nevada Oregon

 Painted Hills.

 Today was the last day of our road trip, and so we headed for home.
 But not without one final stop in Portland to experience some more of the food scene there.
-This time, we sampled dishes from two places that are next door to each other: crepes from Frog & Snail, and fried egg sandwiches from Fried Egg I’m In Love.
+This time, we sampled dishes from two places that are conveniently next door to each other: crepes from Frog & Snail, and fried egg sandwiches from Fried Egg I’m In Love.
 Both places were excellent.
-Fried Egg I’m In Love gets extra points for making us chuckle over the witty music-inspired names for the items on the menu, like “Free-range against the machine,” “Smells like protein spirit,” and “Sriracha mix-a-lot.” 😀
+Fried Egg I’m In Love gets extra points for making us chuckle over the witty music-inspired names for the items on the menu, like “Free-range against the machine,” “Smells like protein spirit,” and “Sriracha mix-a-lot.”
+We’re suckers for a good pun.

-In total, we spent two weeks on the road, covering more than 3500 miles (5600 km).
+In total, we spent two weeks on the road, covering more than 3500 miles (5600 km) through four states.
 After that much time living in a camper van, arriving home felt a bit surreal.
 Our house felt big.
 Really big.
 Maybe even unnecessarily big?
+The shower felt luxurious.
+The bed felt enormous.
+And having more than one room suddenly seemed extravagant.
+It takes a while to readjust to “normal” life after living so simply on the road.

 Thanks for following along on our journey.
-We’re looking forward to the next adventure!
+We’re already looking forward to the next adventure!

 - Lunch 1: Frog & Snail Crepe Cafe